-Derived from the term “dropping docs,” doxing is the act of revealing someone’s sensitive information online.
-Hackers use doxing to harass, threaten, or get revenge on others.
-Learn how doxing works so you can protect yourself and keep your data private.
-Then, find out how dedicated data breach security software can keep you even safer.
+Derived from the term “dropping docs,” doxxing involves exposing sensitive, private information online.
+Hackers use doxxing to harass, threaten, or get revenge on others.
+Learn how doxxing works so you can protect yourself and keep your personal data private.
+Then, get specialized data breach software to make sure your online credentials stay safe.

-The term “doxing” comes from the word documents.
-1990s hacker culture shortened the term to “docs” and then “dox,” with “dropping dox” referring to collecting personal documents or information (like someone’s physical address) and publishing them online.
+The term “doxxing” comes from the word “documents.”
+1990s hacker culture shortened the term to “docs” and then “dox,” with “dropping dox” referring to finding personal documents or information (like someone’s physical address) and publishing them online.
 The hacker collective Anonymous helped popularize the term.

-Today, doxing means publishing someone’s information online without their permission.
-It can also apply specifically to uncovering the real person behind an anonymous username, and exposing that person’s real identity online.
+Doxxing means publishing someone’s information online without their permission.
+Doxxing can also refer to uncovering the real person behind an anonymous username, and exposing that person’s real identity online.

-Some doxing attacks are rooted in harassment or revenge, while others target people who anonymously post bigoted comments online or who are caught on film promoting such beliefs.
+Some doxxing attacks are rooted in harassment or revenge, while others target people who anonymously post bigoted comments online or who are caught on camera promoting such beliefs.

-While the concept is decades old, doxing is still alive and well — and it can be very dangerous, especially as it becomes more mainstream.
-Once someone’s physical address, job location, phone number, email, or other information is out there, they can be an easy target.
+While the concept of doxxing is decades old, doxxing is still alive and well today — and it can be very dangerous.
+Once someone’s physical address, job location, phone number, email, or other information is out there, they become an easy target.

-Doxing attacks range from the relatively benign, such as fake mail sign-ups or pizza deliveries, to the far more dangerous, like harassing a person’s family or employer, swatting, identity theft, threats and other forms of cyberbullying, or even in-person harassment.
+Doxxing attacks range from the relatively benign, such as fake mail sign-ups or pizza deliveries, to the far more dangerous, like harassing a person’s family or employer, physical harassment, swatting, identity theft, and other forms of cyberbullying.

-Doxers collect breadcrumbs — small pieces of information about someone — scattered across the internet, then assemble them to reveal the real person behind an alias.
-These breadcrumbs can include the target’s name, physical address, email address, phone number, and more.
-Doxers may also buy and sell personal info on the dark web.
+Doxxers collect breadcrumbs about people scattered across the internet, and then assemble those small pieces of information to reveal the real person behind an alias.
+Breadcrumb data can include the target’s name, physical address, email address, phone number, and more.
+Doxxers may also buy and sell personal info on the dark web.

-Small pieces of information can be put together to uncover a real person behind an alias.
+Small pieces of information can be put together to uncover the real person behind an alias.

-Traditionally, doxing started with arguments online before escalating to one person digging up information about an adversary.
-More recently, doxing has become a popular tool in culture wars, with activists doxing those with opposing ideologies.
-Many celebrities and journalists have been doxed, causing them to suffer from online mobs and even death threats.
+Traditionally, doxxing started with arguments online, before escalating to one person digging up information about an adversary.
+More recently, doxxing has become a popular tool in the culture wars, with activists doxxing those with opposing viewpoints.
+Many politicians, celebrities, and journalists have been doxxed, causing them to suffer from online mobs and even death threats.

-Doxers have a range of methods they use to collect information about their targets.
-They can exploit your IP address, comb through your social media profiles, buy data from data brokers, use phishing campaigns, and even intercept internet traffic.
+Doxxers have a range of methods they use to collect information about their targets.
+They can find your IP address, comb through your social media profiles, buy data from data brokers, use phishing campaigns, and even intercept internet traffic.

-IP doxing (or ISP doxing) is when doxers obtain your IP address, which is linked to your physical location.
-Then, the doxer uses social engineering techniques to trick your internet service provider (ISP) into divulging more information about you.
+IP doxxing (or ISP doxxing) happens when doxxers obtain your IP address, which is linked to your physical location.
+Then, the doxxer uses social engineering techniques to trick your internet service provider (ISP) into divulging more information about you.

 Your full name